Andre601/mkdocs-template/README.md

 First clone this repository by clicking on the "Use this template" button.
 Give a name for the repository and confirm your action.

+It's recommendet to check `Include all branches` to already have a `gh-pages` branch set up and ready (required for the next step)

 ### Setup GitHub Actions
 > **Requirements**:
 > - `gh-pages` branch setup.
-Easiest way would be to "check" the box for `Include all branches` when using this template.
+Easiest way would be to follow the above recommendation when copying this template.

 This repo already ships with a `deploy.yml` file inside the `.github/workflows` directory and a `requirements.txt` which is needed for the GitHub action to work properly.
 If you alter the action and use additional dependencies, can you just add them to the aformentioned txt file to automatically download them.